Common Name: Glossy buckthorn

 Description

-• Main stem can be up to 10 inches in diameter with brown bark and has elongate silvery corky projections.
+- Main stem can be up to 10 inches in diameter with brown bark and has elongated, silvery corky projections.
 Cut stems have orange heartwood (center/non-living) and yellow sapwood (outer/living part of stem).

-• Leaves are oval, smooth, glossy, toothless, and have 8-9 veins that radiate outward from a central mid-vein.
-Leaves stay green late into the fall after most other trees have shed their leaf canopy, making glossy buckthorn easy to identify at this time of the year.
+- Leaves are oval, smooth, glossy, toothless.
+Leaves have 8 to 9 veins that radiate outward from a central mid-vein.
+Leaves remain green late into the fall after most other trees have shed their leaf canopy, making glossy buckthorn easy to identify at this time of the year.

-• Small, greenish-white, five-petaled flowers are produced in clusters near the base of the leaf stalks along the branches.
-Flowers consist of both male and female parts.
+- Small, greenish-white flowers with five petals form in clusters near the base of the leaf stalks along the branches.
+Flowers contain both male and female parts.

-• Round berries are produced following fertilization and ripen in August and September.
-Berries contain 3 - 4 seeds, transition from green to red early in development and then red to dark purple when ripened.
-Berry clusters are typically a mixture of ripened and unripened fruits and are highly attractive to birds, facilitating quick spread into new areas.
+- Round berries are produced following fertilization and ripen in August and September.
+Berries contain 3 to 4 seeds, change from green to red early in development and then red to dark purple when ripened.
+Berry clusters are typically a mixture of ripened and unripe fruits and are highly attractive to birds, facilitating quick spread into new areas.

-• Common buckthorn looks similar except branches terminate in sharp thorns (1/4 inch), leaves are mostly opposite, egg-shaped, finely-toothed, and pointed, with 3-5 distinctive curved veins that extend from the leaf stalk to the tip.
-Plants are either male or female and berries tend to ripen to a dark black color, usually maturing at the same time.
+- Common buckthorn looks similar except branches terminate in sharp thorns (1/4 inch), leaves are mostly opposite, egg-shaped, finely toothed, and pointed, with 3 to 5 distinctive curved veins that extend from the leaf stalk to the tip.
+Plants are either male or female, and berries tend to ripen to a dark black color, usually maturing at the same time.

 Habitat